Schedule Call

 • Founders and HR leaders managing cross-border teams

-• Legal and compliance teams overseeing India workforce strategy
+• Legal and compliance teams overseeing workforce strategy

 Any foreign company employing individuals in India must understand and comply with these laws.